What’s at Stake

 A 124-mile natural gas pipeline is proposed to run through portions of New York and Pennsylvania, raising concerns that the project will increase fracking and threaten local air, water, and wildlife.
 Earthjustice intervened on behalf of a coalition of environmental groups to challenge the pipeline.

-The proposed Constitution Pipeline—a joint venture between oil and gas company subsidiaries Williams Partners Operating, Cabot Pipeline Holdings, Piedmont Constitution Pipeline Company, and Capitol Energy Ventures—would transport natural gas from receipt points in Susquehanna County in Pennsylvania through Broome, Chenango, Delaware, and Schoharie Counties in New York to existing pipeline systems.
+The proposed 124-mile pipeline—a joint venture between oil and gas company subsidiaries Williams Partners Operating, Cabot Pipeline Holdings, Piedmont Constitution Pipeline Company, and Capitol Energy Ventures—would have transported gas from receipt points in Susquehanna County in Pennsylvania through Broome, Chenango, Delaware, and Schoharie Counties in New York to existing pipeline systems.

-The 124 miles of pipeline and additional miles of access roads will disturb hundreds of acres of land and will cut across forests, watersheds, and special protection waters.
-The resulting forest fragmentation could harm endangered Indiana bats and vulnerable migratory birds.
-In addition, the compressor stations at either end of the proposed pipeline present a threat to air quality and public health.
+The 124 miles of pipeline and additional miles of access roads would have disturbed hundreds of acres of land and will cut across forests, watersheds, and special protection waters.
+The resulting forest fragmentation could have harmed endangered Indiana bats and vulnerable migratory birds.
+In addition, the compressor stations at either end of the proposed pipeline presented a threat to air quality and public health.